 But let’s focus on what’s most important now: Your starting point, your entrance ticket to the world of Japanese music.

 If you’re used to the way things work in the western side of the world, you may feel a bit lost at first.
-This website has been appositely created for this: To make you understand the real potential of Japanese music, and give a proper chance to enjoy this scenario.
+This blog has been appositely created for this: to make you understand the real potential of Japanese music, and give you a proper chance to enjoy this scenario.
 Here on Land of the Rising Sound, you will find complete descriptions of how this industry is structured, its actual state, in-depth articles on the most famous artist and genres, reviews of any kind of release, and live reports of both Japanese and overseas shows.
 The only thing you need to do is listen and watch everything you find with an open mind, and go beneath the surface.
-Of course you won’t be alone in this journey: There are literally thousands and thousands of people loving Japanese music in every single part of the world, from all countries and cultures!
+Of course you won’t be alone in this journey: there are literally thousands and thousands of people loving Japanese music in every single part of the world, from all countries and cultures.

 Welcome to the most interesting and various music scene in the world.
 This is Japan, the Land of the Rising Sound that keeps evolving and inspiring.